-There’s nothing quite like getting first tracks at the resort, nailing a new trick in the terrain park, or finding fresh pow in the backcountry, but skiers need the right tool for the job.
-The industry is vast and expanding by the year, making choosing the right ski an intimidating process.
-But for many, supporting a brand they know and trust helps a great deal with the buying decision.
-Below we break down our favorite ski brands, including a brief history, each company’s most popular models, and what sets them apart from the competition.
+There’s nothing quite like getting first tracks at the resort, nailing a new trick in the terrain park, or finding fresh powder in the backcountry–but skiers need the right tool for the job.
+The industry is vast and expanding by the year, so knowing the best ski brands for your needs can be a challenge.
+While selecting the gear that's appropriate for your needs is important, supporting a brand you know and trust can help a great deal with the buying decision.
+Below we break down our favorites, including a brief history, each company’s most popular models, and what sets them apart from the competition.
 For more information and our top picks in each category, see our ski gear reviews.

 Rossignol